leoxlin/blog/_posts/2021-04-01-how-to-write-python-decorators.md

 ## What are decorators

-Decorators are a special type of function in python that was introduced in [PEP-318](https://www.python.org/dev/peps/pep-0318/).
+Decorators are special types of function in python that was introduced in [PEP-318](https://www.python.org/dev/peps/pep-0318/).
 It is a function that extends or change the behavior of a function/class.